10 Snakes Which Flee Rather Than Fight

 Source: Korean National Institute of Biological Resources – KOGL Type 1

-A non-venomous snake of the Korean peninsular and southern China.
-This species measures 150-180cm, and eats a diet heavy in rodents.
 Korean ratsnakes (Elaphe anomola) would have a painful bite if they possessed the concentration to wield it, but instead, all their instincts are geared towards fleeing.
 This keeper found that when he entered the room, his Korean ratsnakes instantly hid below cork-bark within their terrarium.
-In the wild, they’ll abandon ship and head to the safety of a forest, or a heavily vegetated riverside.
+In the wild, they’ll give up the fight and dash to the safety of a forest, or a heavily vegetated riverside.

 Leave a Comment